Elias Díaz Preview, Player Props: Rockies vs. Diamondbacks

 Elias Díaz At The Plate

+- He has hit a home run in 13 games this year (10.7%), leaving the park in 2.8% of his chances at the plate.

-- Diaz has driven in a run in 40 games this year (33.1%), including 18 games with more than one RBI (14.9%).
-He has also driven in three or more of his team's runs in five contests.
+- Diaz has had an RBI in 40 games this year (32.8%), including 18 multi-RBI outings (14.8%).
+He has also driven home three or more of his team's runs in five contests.

-- In 35 of 121 games this year, he has scored, and six of those games included multiple runs.
+- He has scored in 35 of 122 games this season, and more than once 6 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.